Very professional, responsive and timely information. Easy to deal with.

 So you’ve decided to lease a plug-in electric vehicle and are waiting for it to arrive.
 Now what?

-If you have off-street parking, it’s best to get a dedicated home car charging point installed so you can charge quickly and safely.
+If you have off-street parking, it’s best to get a dedicated home EV charging point installed so you can charge quickly and safely.

-Our short guide tells you what to look out for when choosing an EV charging point.
+Our short guide tells you what to look out for when choosing a home charger.

 What is an electric vehicle charging point?